 What if you already have a CRM system with data that isn’t compliant with privacy data laws?

-The first thing is not to worry.
-The law isn’t going to come crashing through your door as you’re reading this guide, but now would be a good time to address the systems that you do have in place and updating how your customers’ data is handled.
+The law isn't going to come crashing through your door as you're reading this guide, but now would be a good time to address the systems you have in place and update how your customers' data is handled.

 Some businesses have updated their systems by contacting their customers/subscribers and asking them to opt-in if they want to remain on said business’ database.